SoNearSonar/WaifuImAPI-NET/README.md

 # WaifuImAPI-NET
-## A C# API wrapper written in .NET for the website waifu.im.
-A website that has images of anime drawings
+## A client for Waifu.IM's web API, written in C#/NET.
+A website which has anime drawings

 ## Credits:
 - [Buco](https://github.com/Buco7854) - [Waifu.IM](https://www.waifu.im)